 TDI: 2-3 What's this?

 There’s really no need to talk about the Mexican food.
-It is famous all over the world, and it has an enormous influence on the US and Latin American food culture!
-As much as the country has been developing over the decades, the culture of Street Food is still very prevalent.
+It is famous worldwide and has an enormous influence on US and Latin American food culture!
+As much as the country has developed over the decades, the culture of Street Food remains very prevalent.
+Keep in mind, Mex. food tastes better than in any other country worldwide.

-Even when I was in a very touristy and westernized gringo town of Playa del Carmen, I just had to walk four blocks away from the shore (5 minutes), in order to find a fun street market with $2 quesadillas!
-(By the way, I never stayed in Playa del Carmen, it was only a transit stop.
-As a nomad, I felt I had to that:)
+Even when I was in a very touristy, westernized gringo town of Playa del Carmen, I just had to walk 4 blocks from the shore (5 minutes) to find a fun street market with $2 quesadillas!
+(By the way, I never stayed in Playa del Carmen; it was only a transit stop.

 8. Kenya